 Furthermore, we are active members of the British Constructional Steel Association (BCSA).
 The BCSA promotes good working practice within the steel industry and has made CE Marking compliance a condition of membership.

 Class 1 steel fabrications are suitable for farm buildings in uninhabited areas; Class 2 covers most buildings constructed in the UK (up to 15 storeys) while Class 3 is aimed squarely at bridges and stadia.
+Class 4 is the most demanding, relating to structures of the highest consequence such as nuclear power stations.
 Classes are determined by assessing the production category (complexity), consequence class (potential risk) and service category (structural stress exerted) of a structure.

 The certification is granted by an external third party and requires annual renewal.
 With the CE mark present, ECS customers can be sure they are receiving a suitable fabricated product, with consistent quality and total traceability.